 In short, everyone would understand and work collaboratively to become climate resilient for themselves, their whanau, and their communities.

 But we live in the real world.
-In this world, while there’s plenty of information and news about climate change, some people still haven’t got the memo that it’s real, it’s our fault, it’s already costing us, and it’s going to get much worse.
-And soon.
-Many of us are struggling to find out how we can adapt to the rapid changes now underway.
+In this world, some people still haven’t got the memo that climate change is real, it’s our fault, it’s already costing us, and it’s going to get much worse.
+Soon.
+Many are already struggling to adapt.

-Our aim for this website is to provide information and resources in two ways:
+Our aim for this website is to provide information and resources in two parts:

-- The nuts & bolts: the science and policies of climate change.
-This should answer most questions about the causes and effects of climate change, and what our government is doing about it.
+- The nuts & bolts climate ‘wiki’: This should answer most questions about the causes, effects, and evidence of climate change, and what our government is doing about it.

 If you are involved in conservation and climate projects across Canterbury, Nelson, or Marlborough, we would love to hear from you.
 If you don’t know how your conservation or restoration work fits with climate change, we can help make that connection.
 Please contact email@example.com.